Poison Ivy Rash Stages and Available Treatments

 Poison Ivy Healing Stages Timeline

-Healing varies but usually takes between 2 to 3 weeks.
+Healing varies but usually takes between 2 and 3 weeks.
 Severe cases may last longer or leave temporary discoloration.
 Medical treatment can help accelerate the process and prevent secondary infections from scratching.

-So, when should you treat poison ivy?
-For many, mild cases can be managed at home but others require medical attention.
+For many, mild cases can be managed at home, but others require medical attention.
 If your symptoms continue to worsen, cover a large portion of the body, or involve your eyes, face, or genitals, it’s time to visit a healthcare provider.

 Watch for these signs that indicate it’s time to seek care: